 There are ordinary banking transactions between the outside director Kazuo Hiramatsu and The Senshu Ikeda Bank.
 He also concurrently serves as a standing trustee of Kwansei Gakuin.
-Senshu Ikeda Bank has ordinary banking transactions with Kwansei Gakuin.
-He also concurrently serves as an officer at Sumitomo Electric Industries, Ltd., ShinMaywa Industries, Ltd., and DAIDO LIFE INSURANCE COMPANY.
-The Senshu Ikeda Bank has ordinary banking transactions with Sumitomo Electric Industries, Ltd.: The Senshu Ikeda Bank, DAIDO LIFE INSURANCE COMPANY, and the Company have a capital relationship; and ShinMaywa Industries, Ltd. and The Senshu Ikeda Bank has ordinary banking transactions.
+The Senshu Ikeda Bank has ordinary banking transactions with Kwansei Gakuin.
+He also concurrently serves as an officer at ShinMaywa Industries, Ltd., The Senshu Ikeda Bank has ordinary banking transactions with ShinMaywa Industries, Ltd.

-As a director of the Company, he performs his duties of auditing the business execution based on his extensive experience in educational corporations and in business.
+As an outside director of the Company, he performs his duties of supervising the business execution based on his extensive experience in educational corporations and in business.

 There are ordinary banking transactions between the outside director Minoru Furukawa and The Senshu Ikeda Bank.
-He also concurrently serves as an officer at Hitachi Zosen Corporation and The Midori Kai Co., Ltd. The Senshu Ikeda Bank has ordinary banking transactions with Hitachi Zosen Corporation and The Midori Kai Co., Ltd.; and has concludes a temporary staff dispatch contract with The Midori Kai Co., Ltd.
+He also concurrently serves as an officer at Hitachi Zosen Corporation, The Midori Kai Co., Ltd., Osaka International Convention Center Corp. and OKK Corporation.
+The Senshu Ikeda Bank has ordinary banking transactions with Hitachi Zosen Corporation, The Midori Kai Co., Ltd. and OKK Corporation; and has concludes a temporary staff dispatch contract with The Midori Kai Co., Ltd.; and the Company has conference hall borrowing transaction with Osaka International Convention Center Corp.

-As he has experience in corporate management as a representative director of a listed company as well as his sufficiently high social credibility, the Company believes that he will be able to fulfill the role of outside director.
-He also concurrently serves as a non-executive director (non-full-time) at The Senshu Ikeda Bank
+As an outside director of the Company, he performs his duties of supervising the business execution based on his extensive experience in corporate management as a representative director of a listed company.
+He also concurrently serves as a non-executive director (non-full-time) at The Senshu Ikeda Bank.

 There are ordinary banking transactions between the outside director Takao Koyama and The Senshu Ikeda Bank.
 He had served as an officer at Hitachi, Ltd. and Hitachi Solutions, Ltd. in previous time.
-The Senshu Ikeda Bank has ordinary banking transactions and commissions of system development and operation with Hitachi, Ltd. and Hitachi Solutions, Ltd.; and has a capital relationship with Hitachi, Ltd.
+The Senshu Ikeda Bank has ordinary banking transactions and commissions of system development and operation with Hitachi, Ltd. and Hitachi Solutions, Ltd.; and the Company has a capital relationship with Hitachi, Ltd.